top of page

 It is serial number 102755.
 Looking at records from the Norton factory, this places it as the 66th-from-final Manx built in the last batch of bikes built in 1962.
 There were 40 Manxes built in early 1963 with the remaining '62 parts, and then the Manx went out of production.

-A few years ago Tony noticed that the original title listed this as an "on-road vehicle."
+A few years ago Tony noticed that the original California title listed this as an "on-road vehicle."
 Of course, it wasn’t.
 Manxes were purpose-built racers.
 But because the title said this, and with a lot of free time on his hands, Tony took it to the DMV to try to get it registered.

 After numerous trips to the DMV pleading his case, they agreed to give him a license plate.
 It had to be inspected, so he fitted lights, a horn, turn signals and a mirror.
 All of these parts are removable in about 30 minutes to make it 100% original with no holes or damage to the bike.
 The original race fly-screen fairing is included.
 While a little odd, this makes it the only street-legal Norton Manx in the U.S. or perhaps the world!
 The speedo, horn, brake lights and turn signals are all operational.
 The license plate is “Manx 62.”